Category: Community

 Phase 1: Data Ownership with a Microgrid Operating System

 We deploy a microgrid OS for that community with smart metering capabilities.
 This microgrid OS is powered by free/open source software to protect the community’s freedom and start them on their energy independence journey by giving them ownership of the data generated by their energy use.
+The microgrid OS also enables usage data analysis which informs load sizing in the next phase.
 The smart metering capability enables bulk purchase of power from the grid which can generate income to fund the next phases.
 The microgrid resells energy as a service to the community.
-The microgrid (OS) also enables usage data analysis which informs load sizing in the next phase.

 Phase 2: Backup